 A contrarian version expresses itself via deliberate flaunting or “reversing” all the norms and attitudes in the conventional dao.
 Laozi’s is the most famous example of this dao of reversal, though overtones can be found in Zhuangzi’s description of “the perfect” person or ability as one that is so incomprehensible and so irrelevant to our concerns that he appears as the opposite whatever we normally respect.
 The political consequence is still a government guided by a discourse dao—the systematic reversal of the dominant Confucian dao.

-Despite the divergence in these versions of Daoism, all can claim to underwrite a theme of harmony with nature—the pluralist seeing the point of such harmony as permissive & tolerant, the primitivist seeing it as a more intolerant rejection or prohibition of any conventional dao and so forth.
+Despite the divergence in these versions of Daoism, all can claim to underwrite a theme of harmony with nature—the pluralist sees the point of such harmony as permissive and tolerant, while the primitivist sees it as a more intolerant rejection or prohibition of any conventional dao.

 Metaphysically, Daoism is naturalistic in that any first-order moral dao must be rooted in natural ways.
 It doesn’t characterize the natural dao as either physical or mental.
 Like the varieties of metaphysical naturalism that eschew both a commitment to realism or anti-realism, it simply accepts natural dao without a separate theory of whether it is real or not.